li779/DECaNT/README.md

     $ CFLAGS = -I $(BULLET)/src/ -std=c++17 -static

 to:

     $ CFLAGS = -I $(BULLET)/src/ -std=c++17 -DVISUAL

 Then, modify input.json's "visualize" field to be "true".
 Now, the program will generate an additional window displaying current simulation scene. **Note: this functionality will only work at linux platforms with X11 function support.
-If the user is using Windows linux subsystem, one can access the functionality with platforms like mobaxterm**
+If the user is using Windows linux subsystem, one can access the functionality with platforms like mobaxterm.**

 Monte Carlo Simulation
 ----------------